Coolant stop leak

 Just about every day I see a question from forum participants asking if stop leak additives work to stop cooling system leaks.
 Without fail, all the other contributors jump on the poster and tell them not to use it because it clogs up everything.
-That’s can happen if you don’t follow the direction to a “T.” But there are many cases where coolant stop leak does work.
-So let’s talk about when, where and how you can use them to stop a cooling system leak.
+That can happen if you don’t follow the direction to a “T.” But there are many cases where coolant stop leak does work.
+So let’s talk about when radiator stop leak products work, when they don’t, and how to use them properly.

 An internal coolant leak is a completely different animal.
 Here are the signs of an internal coolant leak: Your coolant reservoir is always low (at least once a week you have to add coolant) and there are no signs of an external leak.
 You see white smoke coming from the tailpipe even after the engine has warmed up.
 An internal coolant leak is usually caused by a head gasket or intake manifold gasket failure.
 You can buy head gasket stop leak sealers, but they rarely work.
 See this post on head gasket sealers.